KT-Emmani/GLOBAL-AI-JOBS-MARKET-SALARY-ANALYSIS/README.md

 - ### SQL
    - Launched Microsoft SSMS database, connected to the SQL Server.
    - Created a database to import the data as a table for the analysis.
-   - Used the Window function to calculate the Average Salary across the
+   - Used the Window function to calculate the Average Salary over Job_Title, Experience_level, Employment_Type, Company_Location.
+This was done to know the average salary of a specific job title using the PARTITION BY Clause.
+The average salary is then repeated for all rows in the respective job title, experience level, employment type and company's location.
+   - Used the CASE clause to rename some coloumns

 ## Data Analysis